GBSEcom/DotNet/docs/PaymentSchedulesApi.md

 View a gateway payment schedule.

-This can be used to view an existing gateway payment schedule.
+Use this to view an existing gateway payment schedule.

 ### Example
 ```csharp